oat-sa/taohub-articles/forge/How-to-make-a-new-extension-2-6.md

               echo 'Hello World';
          }

 -   Before you can test it, you will need to run the script **funcAcl/scripts/taoPreparePublicActions.php** (in a shell using php).
-This will grant you access to the newly created action.\
+This will grant you access to the newly created action.<br/>

      For example:<pre>sudo -u www-data php funcAcl/scripts/taoPreparePublicActions.php</pre>

 <!-- -->